-This eight-week course focuses on medical- surgical and psychiatric nursing content.
-The health perception-health management pattern, the nutritional-metabolic pattern, the sleep rest pattern, the cognitive-perceptual pattern and the self perception-self concept pattern are addressed.
-The student is expected to utilize critical thinking to address a singular functional health pattern as it occurs within a diverse population across the lifespan.
+This 8-week course focuses on health perception-health management pattern, nutritional-metabolic pattern, sleep-rest pattern, cognitive-perceptual pattern and self perception-self concept pattern.
+The student will utilize critical thinking to address a selected nursing diagnosis within a functional health pattern as it relates to a diverse population across the lifespan.
 This course includes a clinical component.
+Fee.
 Sp